 RSpec.describe User do

-it_behaves_like 'has_valid_factory'
+it_behaves_like "has_valid_factory"

 end

-# spec/support/factory_bot.rb
+# spec/support/shared_examples.rb

-RSpec.shared_examples 'has_valid_factory' do
+RSpec.shared_examples "has_valid_factory" do

 expect(create(described_class.name.underscore)).to be_valid